RileyZito/psp_tools/README.md

 # psp_tools

-psp_tools is a collection of programs that were written in the Summer of 2017 for the SHIP internship at NIST.
+psp_tools is a collection of programs that were written by Mellie Zito in the Summer of 2017 for the SHIP internship at NIST.

-These programs were made to aid the OCEAN code by finding pseudo potential files for the user, automatically running and storing data from the OPF stage of OCEAN, and allowing users to add new information and pseudo files.
+These programs were made to aid the OCEAN code by finding pseudopotential files for the user, automatically running and storing data from the OPF stage of OCEAN, and allowing users to add new information and pseudo files.

-finder codes- find the pseudo potential files for the user, copy files into working directory, and supply a citation file
+finder codes- find the pseudopotential files for the user, copy files into working directory, and supply a citation file

 adder codes- allow the user to add and overwrite znucl, semicore, and quality directories as well as copying pseudo files into new directories